Error: Contact form not found.

 When you file for bankruptcy, several protections and changes take place right away.

-As soon as your case is filed, the court issues an automatic stay, which:
+In most cases, once a bankruptcy case is filed, the court issues an automatic stay, which may:

-This stay remains in effect while your case is active, giving you breathing room and legal protection from creditor harassment.
+This stay generally remains in effect while the case is active, subject to court rules and exceptions.

 A bankruptcy trustee is appointed to oversee your case.
 Their role is to: